kozodoi/DMC_2020/README.md

 - `submissions/`: test sample predictions produced by the trained models

-## Requirements
+## Working with the repo

-To reproduce the solution, you can create a Conda environment using:
+To work with the repo, I recommend to create a virtual Conda environment:

 ```
 conda create -n dmc python=3.7